 Plenty of people tell me they’d love to bring more plants into their homes and offices, but they don’t have a green thumb, or even a yellow thumb.
 Even if you are a beginner, you can make it a lot easier on yourself if you choose plants proven to be easier to care for than others.
+(But we’re standing by to help: it’s our mission at Good Earth Plant company to enrich people’s lives with plants).

 Another strategy is to choose plants that are naturally resistant to bugs, as in pests!
 If you aren’t having to fight off mites, scale, ants, flies, snails or the dreaded fungus gnats, your gardening experience will be much more rewarding.